djcooke/compendium/_potd_181_enemies/wamoura.md

   - name: Poison Dust
     description: 'telegraphed conal AoE'
   - name: Exuviation
     description: 'heals another enemy.
-Make sure not to pull one of these while fighting something else'
+If you pull multiple mobs, kill the Wamoura first.
+If you pull 2 Wamouras, you''ll probably have to use Witching or Rage to avoid them healing each other forever'
 job_specifics:
   MCH:
     difficulty: Easy
   PLD:
     difficulty: Easy
   RDM:
+    difficulty: Easy
+  WAR:
     difficulty: Easy
 ---